 - A broad alliance of activists determined to keep most fossil fuels in the ground

-Prehistoric beasts armed with flesh-eating bacteria are pretty terrifying; but if you make a living selling ancient flammable plant material, the last option is what will keep you awake at night.
+Prehistoric beasts armed with flesh-eating bacteria are pretty terrifying, but if you make a living selling ancient flammable plant material (coal, oil and gas), the last option is what’s likely to keep you awake at night.

-But this is what we need to do if we want to give ourselves a chance of getting out of this mess.
-We could spend the next decade arguing about whether we can burn 20% of it, or 1/3, and so on; or we could commit to making our world greener and safer as soon as humanly possible.
-It’s our choice, and it’s one that we’ll have to live with, so we should make it carefully.
+But this is what we need to do.
+We could spend the next decade arguing over whether we can burn 20% of it, or 1/3, and so on; or we could commit to making our world greener and safer as soon as humanly possible.
+It’s our choice, but it’s one that we’ll have to live with for a long time, so we should choose carefully.

-If you’re one of those in charge of a large portfolio of Jurassic sunshine, you’ll notice your job has got a lot more difficult recently.
+If you are one of those in charge of a large portfolio of Jurassic sunshine, you’ll notice your job has got a lot more difficult recently.
 People – regular, respectable people, not just those hippy types – are starting to question why your business model kills hundreds of thousands of people a year.
-What’s more, your old friend Economics has switched sides, meaning you must also explain why we should pay a premium to use your murder fuel.
-The shadow of renewables hangs over every decision you make, and you know in your heart that the expensive machinery you use to make your money will – sooner, or a little later – be expensive scrap metal.
+What’s more, your old friend Economics has switched sides, meaning you now have to explain why we should pay a premium to use your murder fuel.
+The shadow of renewables hangs over every decision you make.
+What will happen to all that expensive machinery you use to make your money?
+Will it be scrap metal, or a new reef for fish to explore?